 Is PureVPN Good for Streaming?

 Yes, PureVPN is good for media streaming.
-It has a special category when browsing its servers (called “Shortcuts”), optimized for streaming.
+It has a special category when browsing its servers (called “Shortcuts”), which is optimized for streaming.

 Our tests show that PureVPN unblocks Netflix US and other libraries quite effortlessly.
-We experienced no issues streaming exclusive US TV shows while connected to the Netflix US server.
+Except for Amazon Prime, we experienced no issues streaming exclusive US TV shows while connected to streaming-optimized servers.

 Here's a table showing some of the notable US-based streaming platforms unblocked by PureVPN:

 PureVPN also extends your access to streaming platforms worldwide, not limiting you to the US.
-Here's a sneak peek of what's in store:
+Here's a sneak peek at what's in store:

 We also have to add that PureVPN offers dedicated, high-speed servers to ensure smooth and buffer-free streaming for your movies, TV shows, and live sports on any platform.

-Plus, it comes with a dedicated Chrome extension so you can enjoy your favorite shows without dealing with proxy errors.
-We believe that PureVPN excels in the streaming category and could contend for a spot on our best streaming VPN list.
+Plus, it comes with a dedicated Chrome extension, so you can enjoy your favorite shows without dealing with proxy errors.
+We believe that PureVPN excels in the streaming category and could contend for a spot on our best streaming VPN guide.

 Is PureVPN Good for Torrenting?